apache/james-project/src/site/markdown/server/manage-webadmin.md

 An admin can specify the concurrency that should be used when running the task:

- - `messageRatePerSecond` rate at which messages should be processed, per second.
+ - `messagesPerSecond` rate at which messages should be processed, per second.
 Defaults to 10.

 This optional parameter must have a strictly positive integer as a value and be passed as query parameters.

 Example:

 ```
-curl -XPOST /mailboxes?task=recomputeFastViewProjectionItems&messageRatePerSecond=20
+curl -XPOST /mailboxes?task=recomputeFastViewProjectionItems&messagesPerSecond=20
 ```

-The scheduled task will have the following type `RecomputeAllPreviewsTask` and the following `additionalInformation`:
+The scheduled task will have the following type `RecomputeAllFastViewProjectionItemsTask` and the following `additionalInformation`:

 ```
 {